sjbrown/misc_work/genesis/rules.md

 Players may discuss a plan before choosing an Event card, but can not disclose the title or effects of any gained Event cards.

-If a "Chill" card is played, it has no effect to execute, unless all three players played a "Chill" card, in which case an unlocked Gig card is randomly chosen and "burnt" (that is, placed back into the box).
+If a "Chill" card is played, it has no effect, *unless all three players played a "Chill" card*, in which case an unlocked Gig card is randomly chosen and "burnt" (that is, placed back into the box).

 If a "Producer" card is played, place it next to the Studio.
 Now there are